supercollider/rfcs/README.md

 An RFC is only a design document, and does not need to be fully or partially implemented to be approved.

+### Announcing an RFC

+After the RFC is ready to announce, please announce it to:

+- A GitHub issue.
+(It should be locked.)
+- The sc-dev *and* sc-users mailing lists.
+- scsynth.org forums.

 ## Discussing an RFC

+Discussion about the RFC happens on the RFC pull request on GitHub.
+Try to avoid having involved discussions on the RFC outside of the GitHub pull request thread.

 If you are discussing an RFC, it is your responsibility to work towards **reaching a conclusion**.
 When you make a post to the RFC thread, talk about the contents of the RFC, and the RFC alone.